qinguorui2001/tp/docs/UserGuide.md

  * Command Input Box: Type your commands here!

- * Result Message Box: Displays the result of your commands.
+ * Result Message Box: Displays the details of the result of your commands.

  * Contact List: Displays your list of students and their relevant information.